MrWeazelHead/ComfyUI-MrWeazNodes/README.md

 # ComfyUI-MrWeazNodes

-A collection of professional, high-quality custom nodes for ComfyUI, designed by MrWeazel.
+A collection of professional, high-quality custom nodes for ComfyUI, designed by MrWeaz.
 This pack focuses on enhanced UI experiences, creative image post-processing, and streamlined Flux (Klein) editing workflows.

 ---